michaelmusick/341_webDev_fall2016/README.md

 ### Grade Break Down
 Grades will be determined according to the following breakdown:
 * Regular Assignments 50%
-* Participation and Attendance 30%
+* Participation and Attendance 20%
+* Exam 10%
 * Final Project 20%

 Letter Break Downs